ietf-rats-wg/ietf-rats-usecases/ietf105-sidemeeting-notes.md

 ### Autonomous Relying Party

 The signed measurements are sent to a relying party which must validate them directly.
-(It may do so with the help of a signed list of golden values, or some other process).
+(It may do so with the help of of a signed list of golden values, or some other process).
 The relying party needs to validate the signed statements directly.